Updated: March 17, 2026

 What is the average house price in Portugal?

 The average house price in Portugal is around €2,701 per square meter nationally.
-You can expect the following average home price in Portugal per region:
+You can expect the following average home prices in Portugal per region:

 - Lisbon Metropolitan Area: €4,935 per square meter